Validating the CROCODILE model within the AGORA galaxy simulation framework: Conclusions

-In this work, we have introduced \gfour, a modern galaxy formation simulation code, into the AGORA Project.
-Preliminary results obtained with the \gfour framework have already been incorporated into two recent AGORA comparison studies \cite[Paper VIII]{jung2025} and \cite[Paper X]{kim2025agora}, where they contributed to broader code-comparison efforts.
-Building on those initial applications, this paper provides a systematic analysis of \gfour through a controlled, multi-stage comparison with its predecessor, \gthree.
-By isolating numerical and physical updates in both idealized and cosmological settings, we have validated the performance of \gfour and clarify the origins of differences between the two generations of the Osaka code in both isolated and cosmological contexts.
-Our investigation confirms that while changes in hydrodynamics solvers and cooling implementations introduce minor systematic offsets, the dominant driver of galaxy evolution in these models remains the implementation of stellar feedback.
+In this work we introduce \gfour, a~modern galaxy formation simulation code, into~the AGORA Project.
+Preliminary results obtained with the \gfour framework have already been incorporated into two recent AGORA comparison studies (Paper~VIII~\cite{jung2025} and Paper~X~\cite{kim2025agora}), where they contributed to broader code-comparison efforts.
+Building on those initial applications, this paper provides a systematic analysis of \gfour through a controlled multi-stage comparison with \gthree, its predecessor.
+By isolating numerical and physical updates in both idealized and cosmological settings, we validate the performance of \gfour and clarify the origins of differences between the two generations of the Osaka code in both isolated and cosmological contexts.
+Our investigation confirms that while changes in hydrodynamics solvers and cooling implementations introduce minor systematic offsets, the~dominant driver of galaxy evolution in these models remains the implementation of stellar~feedback.

 Our primary findings can be summarized as follows: